jatinchowdhury18/KlonCentaur/README.md

 [FRUT](https://github.com/McMartin/FRUT), CMake, and
 [PluginGUIMagic](https://github.com/ffAudio/PluginGUIMagic).
-These dependencies are primarily managed by the `setup.sh` script, exceot for CMake, which the user must install on their own.
+These dependencies are primarily managed by the `setup.sh` script, except for CMake, which the user must install on their own.

 To build from source, use the following steps:
 ```bash